-The Bureau of Labor Statistics has been showing a steady decline in the unemployment rate, dropping to 7.4% last month.
+The Bureau of Labor Statistics has been showing a steady decline in the unemployment rate, dropping to 4.7% last month.
 But if you are middle age, there may be small comfort in that improving statistic.
 Many middle age people who lost stable, well-paying jobs during the recession are still struggling to find solid career ground several years later.
+Middle age unemployment has become an ongoing problem.
 There are structural problems in the economy, so you’ll need strategies to overcome what could become permanent or semi-permanent unemployment.

 Why middle age unemployment is tougher

 The improving unemployment rate is probably overstating the case on the upside.
 Gallup reports that the under-employment rate for July 2013 is 17.3%, or slightly more than one out of every six workers.
 A person is considered under-employed either when they are working part-time but want to work full-time, or working in a job that is well below their career skills (i.e., a person with college degree working in a job that does not require one).

 The unemployment/under-employment situation tends to take a heavier toll on the middle-aged.
 A job lost is often a career lost when you’re in your 40s, especially when you’re in your 50s.
 Why is that so pronounced in middle age?